ibm-cloud-docs/log-analysis/exclusion_rules.md

-## Exclude kube-system data from the cluster while keeping entries that report errors only
+## Sample 2: Exclude kube-system data from the cluster while keeping entries that report errors only
 {: #exclusion rules_sample2}

 You will configure the rule so that you are not able to see excluded log data through views.